AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 Lighting.setupFor3DItems();
 ```

-Now, let's break down the code step by step.
+Breakdown step by step:

 1. **Lighting Setup** (line 1):<br>
-   The first line sets up the lighting conditions suitable for rendering entities in an inventory context.
-This ensures that the entity appears well-lit and visually appealing.
+   Sets lighting suitable for inventory entity rendering, ensuring the entity appears well-lit.
 2. **Entity Render Dispatcher** (line 2):<br>
-   The `EntityRenderDispatcher` is obtained from the Minecraft instance.
-This dispatcher is responsible for managing the rendering of entities in the game.
+   Obtains the `EntityRenderDispatcher` from the Minecraft instance, which manages entity rendering.
-3. **Camera Orientation** (lines 3-7):<br>
+3. **Camera Orientation** (lines 3–7):<br>
-   If a specific camera orientation is provided, it overrides the default camera orientation to ensure the entity is rendered from the desired angle.
-Vanilla uses this to rotate the player model based on mouse movement.
+   Overrides default camera orientation if provided, to render from the desired angle.
+Vanilla uses this to rotate the player model with mouse movement.
 4. **Shadow Rendering** (line 9):<br>
-   Shadow rendering is temporarily disabled to prevent shadows from affecting the appearance of the entity in the GUI.
+   Disables shadows temporarily to avoid affecting GUI appearance.
-5. **Rendering Execution** (lines 10-18):<br>
+5. **Rendering Execution** (lines 10–18):<br>
-   The actual rendering of the entity is performed within a `RenderSystem.runAsFancy` block.
-This block ensures that the rendering adjusts to quality settings set by the user in the Minecraft options menu.
-The `render` method of the `EntityRenderDispatcher` is called with the entity and various parameters, including position, rotation, and lighting information.
+   Performs rendering within `RenderSystem.runAsFancy` to respect user quality settings.
+Calls the dispatcher's `render` method with position, rotation, and lighting parameters.
 6. **Buffer Flushing** (line 19):<br>
-   After rendering, the graphics buffer is flushed to ensure that all rendering commands are executed and the entity is displayed correctly.
+   Flushes the graphics buffer to execute all rendering commands.
-7. **Restoring Rendering** (lines 20-21):<br>
+7. **Restoring State** (lines 20–21):<br>
-   Finally, shadow rendering and light setup are re-enabled to restore the original rendering state for subsequent operations.
+   Re-enables shadows and lighting to restore original state.

-After seeing the vanilla implementation, it was time to implement a first approach in my own renderer.
-I decided to keep the logic the
+Following the vanilla example, I implemented a first approach in my renderer.
+I kept the logic similar but skipped camera orientation since entities in my GUI do not need to follow mouse movement.
-same.
-Because I don't need the entities to follow the mouse movement, I skipped the camera orientation part.
-The rest is more or less
-the same as in vanilla.

 <a id="initial-approach-code"></a>